 Invisalign® can straighten your teeth in as little as 12 to 18 months.
 But that doesn’t mean that you won’t experience some discomfort during treatment.
-Fortunately, our Invisalign dentists are here to answer all your questions!
+Fortunately, our Invisalign dentists in Holland, MI, are here to answer all your questions!

-Invisalign braces work because they exert constant pressure on your teeth.
-You may especially feel discomfort during the first 2 to 3 days of wearing new aligners.
+Invisalign clear aligners work because they exert constant pressure on your teeth.
+You may especially feel discomfort during the first two to three days of wearing new aligners.